jfraz027/PyCitySchool/README.md

 As the Chief Data Scientist for the city's school district, the goal of was to help the school board and mayor make strategic decisions regarding future school budgets and priorities.
 The first step was to analyze the district-wide standardized test results.
 With access to every student's math and reading scores, as well as various information on the schools they attend the the primary goal was to aggregate the data to showcase obvious trends in school performance.

 ## Work
-Using Pandas and Jupyter Notebook as the primary analytical tools of choice, a report ws created that included the following data.
+Using Pandas and Jupyter Notebook as the primary analytical tools of choice, a report was created that included the following data.

 ### A District Summary comprised of a high-level snapshot of the district's key metrics listed below: